PavelMed/HomeWork/GitInstr.md

 ## Git Instruction

+Repository - is a place where the things are storing.
 * At first step you have to initialize the repository.
 Enter *git init*.
 * The second step is saving changes.
 * The third is adding the file to track.
 Enter *git add "file name"*.